jensse/axiom/README.md

 {{< site-title >}}
 ```

 __CDN URL__: Output a CDN aware URL for the specified asset.
-Useful when linking to an asset directly such as for download.
+Useful when linking to an asset directly, such as for download.
 Only the `src` parameter is required.

 ```markup
 {{< cdn-url src="image.svg" >}}